-Since Sept.
-11, George W. Bush?s political team and their Republican allies have used every trick to exploit the tragedy for political advantage.
+Since September 11, George W. Bush’s political team and their Republican allies have used every trick to exploit the tragedy for political advantage.
 Just this week, they were trying to raise campaign money by hawking photos of Bush taking instructions from Vice President Dick Cheney on that fateful day.

 Then the hammerhead flew off.

-Two days of revelations about how the president was told a month before Sept.
-11 that Osama bin Laden?s terrorist network might hijack American airplanes provided a reminder that exploiting tragedy is a dangerous political game.
+Two days of revelations about how the President was told a month before September 11 that Osama bin Laden’s terrorist network might hijack American airplanes provided a reminder that exploiting tragedy is a dangerous political game.

-It can fairly be said that May 16 was the first day since Sept.
-11 that the terrorist threat was not being played for advantage by the Bush camp.
-In fact, the Bush team was on defense - trying, not very successfully, to explain why neither the president, nor his national security advisers, nor his hand-picked intelligence aides were able to put together pieces of information that, in hindsight, seem to fit together so obviously.
+It can fairly be said that May 16 was the first day since September 11 that the terrorist threat was not being played for advantage by the Bush camp.
+In fact, the Bush team was on defense–trying, not very successfully, to explain why neither the President, nor his national security advisers, nor his hand-picked intelligence aides were able to put together pieces of information that, in hindsight, seem to fit together so obviously.

-"There was a lot of information," said Senate Intelligence Committee Vice Chair Richard Shelby, R-Ala.
-"I believe, and others believe, if it had been acted on properly, we may have had a different situation on Sept.
-11."
+“There was a lot of information,” said Senate Intelligence Committee Vice Chair Richard Shelby, R-Alabama.
+“I believe, and others believe, if it had been acted on properly, we may have had a different situation on September 11.”

 Ouch!
 Coming from a senior Republican senator, that hurts.

-Now House Minority Leader Dick Gephardt, D-Mo., is asking "what the president and what the White House knew about the events leading up to 9-11, when they knew it and, most importantly, what was done about it at that time."
+Now House Minority Leader Dick Gephardt, D-Missouri, is asking “what the President and what the White House knew about the events leading up to 9-11, when they knew it and, most importantly, what was done about it at that time.”